skenderidis/bigip-automation/README.md

 }
 ```

-This configuration does the following:

- - Defines the F5 BIG-IP provider with necessary credentials and address.
- - Uses the f5bigip_as3 resource to deploy an AS3 application.
-The as3_json parameter is populated by a template file (as3.tpl), which is passed variables like tenant, application name, service port, and pool members.
- - Outputs the response from the F5 device after deploying the configuration.

-#### as3.tpl
+**as3.tpl**

 The as3.tpl file is an AS3 template used to define the HTTP application.
-Below is a detailed breakdown of its contents:
+This template performs the following tasks:

+ - Defines an AS3 declaration for an HTTP application.
+ - Creates a tenant and an application within that tenant.
+ - Configures an HTTP service with a virtual address and associates it with a pool of servers.
+ - Uses variables for tenant, application name, virtual address, service port, and pool members, allowing for flexible and reusable config

 ```tf
 {